sultanowskii/spotify-jbl-remote/README.md

 Developed and tested with JBL GO nearby.
 Can't gurantee all JBL speakers support.

-Sooner or later will be able to test it on JBL Clip 2.
+Sooner or later will be able to test it with JBL Clip 2.

 ## What the hell is this?